zilexa/Homeserver/filesystem/folderstructure/README.md

 - docker-compose.yml and .env files in the root of the folder.
 - `docker/HOST` folder: containing configs and scripts for maintenance, cleanup, backup.
 This way, you backup a single folder, /docker == equals backup of your complete server configuration.

-#### 2. Disk mounts:
+#### 2. Overview of drive mounts:
-- `/mnt/disks` --> physical disks
+- `/mnt/disks` --> Just a folder with the mountpoints of your drives.
-  - `/mnt/disks/ {data1, data2, data3}`
+  - `/mnt/disks/{data1,data2,data3,data4}` (unless you use BTRFS RAID1 filesystem).
   - `/mnt/disks/parity1` not automounted, will be mounted during backup run.
-  - `/mnt/disks/backup1` not automounted, will be mounted during backup run.
+  - `/mnt/disks/{backup1,backup2}` not automounted, will be mounted during backup run.
 - `/mnt/pool` --> the union of all files/folders on cache/data disks. the single access point to your data.

-***Helper folders:***
+Could be 1 drive, a MergerFS mountpoint or the mountpoint of your BTRFS RAID1 filesystem).

+_Helper folders:_
-- `/mnt/pool-nocache` --> the union but excluding the cache, required to offload the cache on a scheduled basis.
+- If you use MergerFS Tiered Cache: `/mnt/pool-nocache` --> the union but excluding the cache, required to offload the cache on a scheduled basis.
-- `/mnt/pool-backup` --> the union of cache/data disk backup snapshots on backupdisk.
-They are seperately backupped on the backupdisk.
-Not auto-mounted.
-Create this mount yourself when needed.
-- `/mnt/btrfs-root` --> used during initial setup and during nightly backup.
-Not auto-mounted.
+- If you use MergerFS: `/mnt/pool-backup` --> If you use MergerFS, each drive will be backupped to individual folders on your `backup1` disk.
+To easily restore files and folders, you can simply pool/unionise those folders on your `backup1` to look just like your `/mnt/pool`.
+Otherwise it will be a hassle to find which file/folders are stored in which backup folder.

 #### 3. Data folder structure
-In the mountpoint of each cache/data disk, create the following subvolumes (for example, `cd /mnt/disks`, `sudo btrfs subvolume create data1/Users`:
+In the mountpoint of each cache/data disk:
-- `/Users` personal, non-expendable precious userdata.
+- Subvolume `/Users` personal, non-expendable precious userdata.
 Protected via parity _and_ backupped to backup disk.
-- `/TV` non-personal, expendable tv media and downloads.
-Protected via parity, not backupped.
-- `/Music` non-personal, semi-expendable music files.
-Protected via parity, backup is a choice, if you have enough space.
+- Subvolume`/Media` non-personal: incoming (downloading) files, series, movies, music, books etc. Unless rare HiFi music albums, most likely no need to backup.
 - `/.snapraid` contains the snapraid content file.
-- additionally: `/data/Media/TV/incoming/incomplete` is a nested subvolume and should have `chattr -R +C incomplete` applied to it from its parent folder.\Reason: Downloaded files can be heavily fragmented.
+- Nested subvolume `/data/Media/TV/incoming/incomplete`with `chattr -R +C incomplete` applied to it from its parent folder.\Reason: Downloaded files can be heavily fragmented.
 The torrent client can be set to download to `incomplete` and move files to `complete` when finished.
 By having a subvol for incomplete, files will be newly created (instead of just updating the index table) in complete.
 Zero fragmentation!

 **When mounting the MergerFS pool, the folders (subvolumes behave just like folders) on the cache/datadisks will appear unionised inside `/mnt/pool`:**\
 `mnt/pool/Users`, `mnt/pool/TV` and `/mnt/pool/Music`.